ibm-cloud-docs/Cloudant/api/design_documents.md

 ```
 {: codeblock}

-### Example of a show function query by using HTTP
+See the following example of a show function query by using HTTP:

 ```http
 GET /$DATABASE/$DESIGN_ID/_show/$SHOW_FUNCTION/$DOCUMENT_ID HTTP/1.1